 Let’s say you have a database and you want to encrypt the SQL*Net (or jdbc) traffic from the db server to the client (e.g. SQL Developer, SQLcl).
 This could be for a variety of reasons and there are a variety of solutions.
-My colleague and overall Oracle and Linux guru, Rich Soule, is about to publish a white paper with all the details of the full setup.
-I’ll link to that whitepaper when it becomes available.
-In the meantime, I’m going to present the “SSH Tunnel” solution, in two flavors:
+My colleague and overall Oracle and Linux guru, Rich Soule, published a white paper with all the details of the full setup.
+I’m going to present the “SSH Tunnel” solution, in two flavors:

 1. Use SSH command line to establish the SSH Tunnel

 2. Use SQL Developer to establish the SSH Tunnel